Let Clearfork Appraisals help you learn if you can get rid of your PMI

-It's widely known that a 20% down payment is common when buying a house.
-The lender's liability is generally only the remainder between the home value and the amount outstanding on the loan, so the 20% supplies a nice buffer against the costs of foreclosure, reselling the home, and natural value variations in the event a borrower is unable to pay.
+It's typically known that a 20% down payment is common when purchasing a home.
+Since the risk for the lender is generally only the remainder between the home value and the amount remaining on the loan, the 20% adds a nice buffer against the charges of foreclosure, selling the home again, and natural value variationson the chance that a purchaser doesn't pay.

-During the recent mortgage boom of the mid 2000s, it was widespread to see lenders taking down payments of 10, 5 or sometimes 0 percent.
-How does a lender handle the additional risk of the small down payment?
-The solution is Private Mortgage Insurance or PMI.
-PMI guards the lender in the event a borrower doesn't pay on the loan and the worth of the home is lower than the balance of the loan.
+During the recent mortgage upturn of the last decade, it was common to see lenders commanding down payments of 10, 5 or sometimes 0 percent.
+A lender is able to manage the increased risk of the reduced down payment with Private Mortgage Insurance or PMI.
+This added plan protects the lender in case a borrower doesn't pay on the loan and the worth of the house is lower than the balance of the loan.

-Since the $40-$50 a month per $100,000 borrowed is compiled into the mortgage monthly payment and frequently isn't even tax deductible, PMI can be costly to a borrower.
-It's beneficial for the lender because they obtain the money, and they get the money if the borrower doesn't pay, different from a piggyback loan where the lender absorbs all the damages.
+Since the $40-$50 a month per $100,000 borrowed is rolled into the mortgage payment and generally isn't even tax deductible, PMI is costly to a borrower.
+It's favorable for the lender because they obtain the money, and they get paid if the borrower doesn't pay, separate from a piggyback loan where the lender takes in all the losses.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-How can a homebuyer prevent bearing the cost of PMI?
+How can a homebuyer refrain from bearing the cost of PMI?

-The Homeowners Protection Act of 1998 forces the lenders on most loans to automatically terminate the PMI when the principal balance of the loan reaches 78 percent of the initial loan amount.
-The law states that, upon request of the homeowner, the PMI must be released when the principal amount reaches just 80 percent.
-So, wise homeowners can get off the hook ahead of time.
+The Homeowners Protection Act of 1998 requires the lenders on most loans to automatically eliminate the PMI when the principal balance of the loan reaches 78 percent of the primary loan amount.
+The law stipulates that, at the request of the home owner, the PMI must be dropped when the principal amount equals just 80 percent.
+So, acute home owners can get off the hook ahead of time.

-It can take many years to arrive at the point where the principal is only 20% of the original amount borrowed, so it's essential to know how your home has appreciated in value.
-After all, any appreciation you've accomplished over time counts towards removing PMI.
-So why should you pay it after your loan balance has dropped below the 80% mark?
-Your neighborhood may not be following the national trends and/or your home could have secured equity before things calmed down, so even when nationwide trends forecast falling home values, you should understand that real estate is local.
+It can take countless years to reach the point where the principal is only 20% of the initial loan amount, so it's necessary to know how your home has appreciated in value.
+After all, all of the appreciation you've gained over time counts towards dismissing PMI.
+So why should you pay it after the balance of your loan has fallen below the 80% mark?
+Your neighborhood may not be adhering to the national trends and/or your home could have acquired equity before things simmered down, so even when nationwide trends forecast plummeting home values, you should understand that real estate is local.

-An accredited, licensed real estate appraiser can help homeowners understand just when their home's equity rises above the 20% point, as it's a difficult thing to know.
-It's an appraiser's job to recognize the market dynamics of their area.
-At Clearfork Appraisals, we know when property values have risen or declined.
-We're experts at recognizing value trends in Fort Worth, Tarrant County and surrounding areas.
-When faced with information from an appraiser, the mortgage company will generally do away with the PMI with little effort.
-At that time, the home owner can retain the savings from that point on.
+The difficult thing for many home owners to know is just when their home's equity goes over the 20% point.
+A certified, licensed real estate appraiser can definitely help.
+It is an appraiser's job to keep up with the market dynamics of their area.
+At Clearfork Appraisals, we're masters at analyzing value trends in Fort Worth, Tarrant County and surrounding areas, and we know when property values have risen or declined.
+When faced with information from an appraiser, the mortgage company will often cancel the PMI with little effort.
+At which time, the home owner can enjoy the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: